Volscente/cheat_sheets/machine_learning/Kubeflow/docs/kubeflow_docs.md

 compiler.Compiler().compile(addition_pipeline, 'pipeline.yaml')
 ```

-Afterwards, the `YAML` file can be submitted to a KFP-conformant backend for execution.
+Afterwards, the `YAML` file can be submitted to a KFP-conformant backend for execution (Check the **Run** section).

 ## Run
-In order to run a Pipeline on GCP:
+In order to run a Pipeline on GCP Vertex AI:
 - Upload the `.YAML` file directly from the UI
 - Use the SDK
 ```python